timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 date: 2015-01-26
 layout: post
 comments: true
-description: "In this part, we'll move on to the Data Layer, in which we'll code our implementation of the repository and Unit of Work interfaces.
-Let's jump right in.
-The Data Layer For now, we'll be using Entity Framework as the persistence mechanism in our Data Layer.
-Since..."
+description: "Part 3 is all Data Layer.
+Coding the repository and Unit of Work implementations using Entity Framework for now..."
+image: "persistence-ignorant-asp-net-identity-with-patterns.jpg"
+color: "#063352"
 tags:
 - asp-net
 - mvc-5